 Mr Cooper believes that the promotion of strong values, optimism and responsibility are at the heart of a truly flourishing community.
 His teaching career has given him a deep insight into how children learn - and into how teachers can meet their needs whilst guiding and inspiring them to flourish.
-Mr Cooper focuses determinedly on encouraging students to have curious minds, to embrace a love of learning, to build their self-esteem and establish their independence.
+Mr Cooper focuses determinedly on encouraging students to be resilient, have curious minds, to embrace a love of learning, to build their self-esteem and establish their independence.

 Mr Mark Goodwin

 Mr Goodwin was appointed to Brannel School in January 2014.
 He started his teaching career in Manchester in 1996 and, prior to taking up his post at Brannel, was Head of Science at Redruth School in Cornwall for eight years.
 Mr Goodwin holds a BSc (Joint Hons) in Chemistry & Sport Science from Bangor University in North Wales.

 Mr Goodwin is relentless in his ambition for young people and is constantly seeking new ways through which to provide opportunities for their future success.
 He is determined to put in place effective interventions to narrow the achievement gap and ensure that every child makes good progress.
 He is very much a 'hands on' school leader who thrives on being in the classroom, motivating and challenging teachers in order to ensure the quality of the learning experience for students.

 Mr Neil Richards

 Mr Richards joined Brannel School in January 2000 as a Teacher of Geography and PE.
 He then became Head of House and Transition Lead, co-ordinating the transition of Year 6 pupils from our local primary schools as they become Year 7 students at Brannel.
 He studied at Exeter University-School of Education and obtained a BA (Ed) Hons in Physical Education and Geography.